Lakeland97/gnome-shell-battery-clock/README.md

 # GNOME Battery Clock

-A GNOME shell extension that shows the time your battery will be flat/charged on the taskbar.
+A GNOME shell extension to show the time your battery will be flat/charged on the taskbar.
 Inspired by Pixel Launcher.

 WIP Features: